 The 13th Annual Crooked Path Bike Tour presented by Silver Circle Sports Events is a casual ride through scenic Kettle Moraine on flat & rolling hills.
 The vast majority of the roads are small & very lightly traveled through the countryside.
 Riders will pass through small towns and villages such as Dousman, Summit, Rome, Sullivan, Hellenville, Ixonia & Watertown.

 Distances include something for everyone 15K, 60K & 110K.
 All three distances start and end at the Village of Summit Park, 37505 Genesee Lake Road, Oconomowoc, WI 53066.
 A free lunch will be served at the finish line.
-Additional food, beer and beverages will be available.
+Additional food and beverages will be available.

 The Crooked Path Bike Tour was founded in 2002 by Tammy Foltz and the Pabst Farms YMCA.
 Silver Circle Sports Events, LLC was proud to assume the race management and promotion in 2013 for the Crooked Path Bike Tour.
 Tammy and the YMCA have set a strong foundation for the event and we look forward to building on their foundation.